Basic Facts About Mexican Gray Wolves

 Mexican wolves mostly eat ungulates (large hoofed mammals) like elk, white-tailed deer, and mule deer.
 They are also known to eat smaller mammals like javelinas, rabbits, ground squirrels and mice.

 After being wiped out in the U.S. and with only a few animals remaining in Mexico, Mexican gray wolves were bred in captivity and reintroduced to the wild in Arizona beginning in 1998.
 There are only about 300 Mexican wolves total in captivity.
 The goal of the reintroduction program was to restore at least 100 wolves to the wild by 2006, and it will take many more than that before the lobo is safe from extinction.
-Unfortunately, at the end of 2012 there were still only approximately 75 wild wolves.
+Today there are approximately 83 of these wolves in the wild.

 Mexican gray wolves prefer mountain forests, grasslands and scrublands.
 They once ranged widely from central Mexico throughout the southwestern U.S. Today, the Mexican wolf has been reintroduced to the Apache National Forest in southeastern Arizona, and may move into the adjacent Gila National Forest in western New Mexico as the population expands.
 Recently, Mexican wolves have also begun to be reintroduced in Mexico.

 Mexican gray wolves are very social animals.
 They live in packs, which are complex social structures that include the breeding adult pair (the alpha male and female) and their offspring.
 A hierarchy of dominant and subordinate animals within the pack help it to work as a unit.

 Pups are born blind and defenseless.
 The pack cares for the pups until they mature at about 10 months of age.